junegunn/fzf/README-VIM.md

 GVim
 ----

+With the latest version of GVim, fzf will start inside the builtin terminal emulator of Vim.
+Please note that this terminal feature of Vim is still young and unstable and you may run into some issues.

-In GVim, you need an external terminal emulator to start fzf with. `xterm` command is used by default, but you can customize it with `g:fzf_launcher`.
+If you have an older version of GVim, you need an external terminal emulator to start fzf with. `xterm` command is used by default, but you can customize it with `g:fzf_launcher`.

 ```vim
 " This is the default. %s is replaced with fzf command